RoelofSetsFire/data-processing-1/30 Homework/100 D3 Line/10 Homework.md

 3. this dataset should be dependend on one extra variable, which should have at least two values (example: two different years, two different cities)

 Make sure that you put your data in JSON format correctly.
+Optionally, you can use multiple data files.
-If you want to load several data files that all need to be available before your program can run look into [queue.js].
+If you want to load several data files that all need to be available before your program can run into [queue.js].
+[This example] uses queue to load two json files.

 As usual, create a new HTML file that loads the D3 script (make sure that you have this file saved locally).
 Create separte JavaScript file for your program.